ParaToolsInc/ParaToolsPro/docs/GCP/GCP.md

 Using your favorite editor, select appropriate instance typtes for the compute partitions, and remove the h3 partition if you do not have access to h3 instances yet.
-See the annotations and pay extra attention to the highlihgted lines.
+See the expandable annotations and pay extra attention to the highlihgted lines on the [e4s-pro-slurm-cluster-blueprint-example][blueprint] example.

-!!! note
+!!!
+Tip "Pay Attention"
     In particular:

     - Determine if you want to pass the `${PROJECT_ID}` on the command line or in the blueprint
     - Verify that the `image_family` key matches the image for E4S Pro from the GCP marketplace
     - Adjust the region and zone used, if desired
-    - Limit the IP `ranges` to those you will be connecting from via SSH in the `ssh-login` `firewall_rules` rule.
+    - Limit the IP `ranges` to those you will be connecting from via SSH in the `ssh-login` `firewall_rules` rule, if in a production setting.
+      If you plan to connect only from the [cloud shell][12] the `ssh-login` `firewall_rules` rule may be completely removed.
     - Set an appropriate `machine_type` and `dynamic_node_count_max` for your `compute_node_group`.

 Once the blue print is configured to be consistent with your GCP usage quotas and your preferences,